 - Optional: a handful of noodles or pasta

-In a large soup pot heat up the oil on medium high heat and add the chicken, carrots, garlic, onions and celery.
+- In a large soup pot heat up the vegetable oil on medium heat and add chicken.
+Cook until it starts to brown, then add the vegetables.
 Mix them with a spoon until the vegetables develop their flavor and the onions are translucent.
 Add spices, salt and pepper and mix well.

-- Add the water and the crushed tomatoes and bring to a boil, then reduce heat and let the soup simmer for about 40 minutes until the chicken is cooked and vegetables soft.
+- Add the water and tomatoes and bring to a boil, then reduce the heat and simmer the soup for about 40 minutes, until chicken is cooked and vegetables are soft.